In this article from Set to Camp, we take a closer look at some camping tips for beginners for an unforgettable adventure.

 8: Allow plenty of time

 While allowing plenty of time is important generally, it is all the more so for beginner campers.
-A so-called “15 minute meal” never takes 15 minutes to cook on the first go (in my experience anyway), and nor will a beginner camper work through the various camping processes as quickly as someone more experienced and practiced.
+A so-called “15 minute meal” never takes 15 minutes to cook on the first go (in my experience anyway).
+Nor will a beginner camper work through the various camping processes as quickly as someone more experienced and practiced.

 Setting up your campsite in the daylight, from start to finish, and at a leisurely pace to minimise frustrations, is important.
-Everything will invariably take longer than you think, and so in scheduling your time in those early days, allow for the following:
+Everything will invariably take longer than you think.
+In scheduling your time in those early days, allow for the following:

 – Packing and loading your car – 1 to 2 hours.